• Menu

 Rio Lagartos

-If you’re on your way to Holbox you might accidentally overlook the small village of Rio Lagartos.
-But if you’re into bird watching you’ll want to stop here and make the most of it.
-Rio Lagartos is located at the end of a lagoon, a UNESCO-protected biosphere due to its special breeding grounds for hundreds of species of birds.
-This protected reserve is one of the main reasons to visit this small town but there are other things to come for.
-Besides having the opportunity to see baby hatchlings of Flamingos (if you’re lucky!!), you can also see Las Coloradas Pink Lake, or visit a crocodile farm.
+If you’re on your way to Holbox, you might accidentally overlook the small village of Rio Lagartos.
+But if you’re into bird watching, you’ll want to stop here and make the most of it.
+Rio Lagartos is located at the end of a lagoon, a UNESCO-protected biosphere, due to its exceptional breeding grounds for hundreds of species of birds.
+This protected reserve is one of the main reasons to visit this small town, but there are other things to come.
+Besides having the opportunity to see baby hatchlings of flamingos (if you’re lucky!!), you can also see Las Coloradas Pink Lake or visit a crocodile farm.

-The Pink Lake is a 20-minute drive from Ria Lagartos, it gets its pink colour from the high concentration of salt which breeds a specific algae that turns the water a reddish pink hue.
+The Pink Lake is a 20-minute drive from Ria Lagartos.
+Its pink colour comes from the high concentration of salt, which breeds a specific algae that turns the water a reddish pink hue.

-NOTE: Las Coloradas Pink Lake is a private area, you can get a picture of it from the side but there will be wires in the way, but many of the local workers will offer you a “private tour” for about 50 pesos.
+NOTE: Las Coloradas Pink Lake is a private area.
+You can get a picture of it from the side, but there will be wires in the way.
+Many of the local workers will offer you a “private tour” for about 50 pesos.
 Also, note that the pictures on the internet are highly edited.
 The actual colour of the lake is a far more subtle reddish pink.

 As I mentioned before, bird watching is the greatest attraction.
-There are approximately 400 species of birds but if you wish to see thousands of flamingos, make sure to come in the spring (March to May).
+There are approximately 400 species of birds but if you wish to see thousands of flamingos, come in the spring (March to May).

 Bring your binoculars!

-There are countless cities that deserve to be visited and appreciated all over Mexico, these are just a few in the Yucatan Peninsula that I think deserve a bit more love.
+There are countless cities all over Mexico that deserve to be visited and appreciated.
+These are just a few in the Yucatan Peninsula that I think deserve a bit more love.

-If you’re interested in checking out some other things to do in Mexico, check out my Guide to the Best Thing to do in Akumal, and Chiapas featured in my article on the Best Places to travel.
+If you’re interested in checking out some other things to do in Mexico, check out my Guide to the Best Thing to do in Akumal and Chiapas, which is featured in my article on the Best Places to Travel.

 Bio for Sammie Pearsall